Non-stop flights to Seoul (ICN)

 Malaysia Airlines (Oneworld): year-round flights from Kuala Lumpur (KUL).

-AirAsia: year-round flights from Cebu (CEB), Kalibo (KLO) and Manila (MNL).
+AirAsia: seasonal flights from Cebu (CEB) and year-round flights from Manila (MNL).

 Cebu Pacific: year-round flights from Cebu (CEB) and Manila (MNL).